-I badly need a rematch with these seldom encounter game fish.
+I badly need a rematch with these seldom encountered game fish.

 I am tying these without weight so they can be paired with a heavy bead or a floating foam head as needed.
 The floating foam head makes a floating jig or Booby Fly, they can be set up to create more or minimal surface disturbance.
 Floating jigs also have a nodding wobble when twitched sub surface.
 Here are some I have tested for action at a nearby pond.
-Note: different sized beads or floats may be incorporated into tying a loop knot or threaded to slide or get pegged to the leader.
+Note: different sized beads or floats may be incorporated into a loop knot or pegged to the leader.

 The rematch with the bowfin was mostly unsuccessful.
 I got one OK bass and a few good hits on Floating Booby Leaches, and saw one bowfin laying low in the extra shallow water I encountered.
-A second rematch a week later I got a hit and briefly hooked a bowfin casting and retrieving a non weedless popper through solid weed slop in 6 inches of water.
+A second rematch a week later, I got a hit and briefly hooked a bowfin retrieving a popper through solid weed slop in 6 inches of water.